HASSIIYY/DotFiles/README.md

 			Include = /etc/pacmanlist.d/mirrorlist
 ```

-##### 9. Updating the reporitories and installing a set of packages for video acceleration:
+##### 9. Updating the reporitories and installing a set of packages for video acceleration
 ```sh
 Commands:
 	Nvidia: